ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en-us.md

 When a customer subscribes to the NSX-T offer and is enabled, a preset is applied with two gateways :

-- **Tier-0 Gateway** : For connections between and outside the VMware cluster.
+- **Tier-0 Gateway** : For connections between the cluster and the public INTERNET network, known as north-south traffic.
-- **Tier-1 Gateway**: For intra-cluster connections (segments) that in this case is east-west traffic.
+- **Tier-1 Gateway**: For communication between cluster virtual segments.
+This type of connection is called east-west traffic.

 The two gateways are interconnected to allow internal networks to communicate outside the cluster.